by tom moodyComments Off on top 10 reasons why "top 10 reasons" fails as a rhetorical strategy

 by tom moodyComments Off on "Drum Machine" 2006-2013

-[Updated] Posted on Vimeo (blown up to 1280 x 720) and then decided to take it down and re-upload it elsewhere as a standard definition file.
+[Updated] Posted on Vimeo (blown up to 1280 x 720) and then decided to take it down and re-upload it here as a standard definition file: [126 MB .mp4]

 The video was originally made and posted in '06 as a 160 X 112 pixel .mov file (since removed).

 A DVD was screened the same year at the Chicago Underground Film Festival.
-The embedded version is an .mp4 of that DVD's source file.
+The above version is an .mp4 of that DVD's source file.

 "Drum Machine" expresses a musician's contempt for video (art television) through bad camera work, worse reproduction, and self-referential navel-gazing about the "means of production."
 That said, more pieces are in the works where the process of electronic music making is explored as a not-completely-honest demonstration.